Building quality software isn’t as easy as hiring great engineers and getting out of their way.

 An engineering manager also needs to on-board software developers to these principles, keep the team together, and deal with leadership and clients when they want their software yesterday.

 Uncle Bob has the advantage of having been on every side of this many times, and making every mistake possible along the way.
-Fanni Karolina Tóth interviews him on how an engineering manager can stay true to the clean code principles, and lead a team that builds quality software.
+Fanni Karolina Tóth interviews him on the Level-up Engineering podcast about how an engineering manager can stay true to the clean code principles, and lead a team that builds quality software.

 I got a simple way to put it from Michael Feathers: “Clean code looks like it was written by someone who cares.”
 There's a bunch of low-level technical details, but the goal of clean code is to encourage programmers to care, and to have pride in their workmanship.